LeopoldLCD/SSYcollege39_bot/README.md

 # Telegram Bot

-This is a simple Telegram bot that provides users with a menu of options, logs messages, and allows for notifications to all users.
-The bot is built using the `pyTelegramBotAPI` library.
+This is a simple Telegram bot built using the `pyTelegramBotAPI` library.
+The bot allows users to interact with various functionalities, such as checking a schedule, submitting questions, and providing suggestions.
+It logs user messages and keeps track of unique users.

 ## Features

-- **User Interaction**: Provides users with a menu of options.
+- **User Registration**: Automatically registers unique users upon their first interaction with the bot.
-- **Logging**: Logs messages from each user into a separate text file.
+- **Message Logging**: Logs all messages sent by users in individual text files for tracking purposes.
-- **User Management**: Keeps track of unique users.
+- **Interactive Menu**: Presents users with a menu of options to choose from.
-- **Notifications**: Allows for broadcasting messages to all users.
+- **Notification System**: Allows for sending notifications to all registered users.
-- **Personal Messaging**: Sends personal messages to specific users by their user ID.
+- **Personal Messaging**: Supports sending direct messages to specific users by their user ID.

 ## Requirements

 - Python 3.x
 - `pyTelegramBotAPI` library
-- Access to Telegram Bot API (create a bot via [BotFather](https://core.telegram.org/bots#botfather))
+- Telegram Bot API token (you can create a bot using [BotFather](https://core.telegram.org/bots#botfather))

 ## Installation